selsamman/aws-classify/aws-classify-common/README.md

 # aws-classify

 A library for calling AWS lambda functions from a browser or react-native app where the lambda functions are implemented as Typescript class members.
 You create a request and corresponding response class.
-When you call the request class member function aws-classify takes care of the magic of invoking the corresponding response class member.
+When you call the request class member function aws-classify takes care of the magic of invoking the corresponding response class member as a Lambda function.

-The reverse is also true in that class members implemented in the browser can be called from the server.The latter uses Web Sockets in the AWS gateway. aws-classify also provides for a static website from which everything can be executed.
+The reverse is also true in that class members implemented in the browser can be called from within a Lambda server.
+The latter uses Web Sockets in the AWS gateway. aws-classify also provides for a static website from which everything can be executed to comply with same-origin policy.

 * Complex data with classes and cyclic structures can be passed and returned
 * Execptions are passed back to the caller of the request method
-* Session data is simply a matter of defining fields in the response class
+* back-end session data is simply a matter of defining fields in the response class
 * Configuration and deployment via a simple serverless.yml file

 ### AWS Resources Configured and Deployed